 Toolset is a WordPress plugin that adds custom post types, fields, taxonomies, and post relationships that can be used anywhere on your website.
 These elements are usually placed within your content with shortcodes or Gutenberg blocks, but Toolset is now integrated natively with Divi with a Toolset Views module.
+Toolset is really helpful in creating custom-post-type-heavy websites and is a great plugin for creating directory websites.
 In this article, we’ll look at how Toolset integrates with Divi and see what it can do.

 Toolset integrates with Divi by allowing Divi to easily display Toolset Views.
 The Toolset Views are created with a block in the Gutenberg editor, inside a page, post, or template.
 Open the list of blocks, scroll down to Toolset, and add a View Block from the list of blocks.

 You can then select to create a new View or use an existing View.

 Creating a new View lets you choose the View elements and the loop style (which is the layout, or how the results will display).
 The Views can display all the results, with pagination, with front-end sorting, as a slider, using a custom search, etc. You can make these selections here or you can change them later.

 Choose the content that will display in the View.

 This lets you create the loop that you can then use to display the post types.
 The documentation steps you through this in detail.
 Views can display content such as posts, taxonomies, and users, each with subsets of post types.
 This includes custom post types created with Toolset.